Fatmaerdogan/Easy-Game_Algorithms/README.md

 TR=>Dokunduğun noktadan parmağını hareket ettirdiğin noktaya doğru kupün dönmesini sağlar.

 EN=>Allows the cube to rotate from the point you touch to the point where you move your finger.

+# Security Camera

+TR=>Oyun içi ekranlar (CCTV, güvenlik kamerası) birliğe nasıl eklenir?
+Bunun için renderer texture kullanılır.
+Renderer texture kameramıza eklediğimizda kameranın gördüğü bu texture çizilir.
+Bu texture bir material atayıp, obje üstünde gösterebiliriz.

+EN=>How to add in-game screens (CCTV, security camera) to unity?
+For this, renderer texture is used.
+When we add the renderer texture to our camera, this texture that the camera sees is drawn.
+We can assign this texture a material and display it on the object.